Overview

 - Contact activity events: Events (also referred to as contact activities) such as cart abandon and browse abandon are essential to triggered messaging strategies.
 They can be sent to Cordial using these methods:

-- Via JS using the cordial.event() method for custom named events.
+- Via JavaScript using the cordial.event() method for custom-named events.

-- Order data: You can use order data in the content of a message as well as to build an audience.
-Order data is used in replenishment campaigns, order surveys, and order confirmation messages—and can be sent two ways.
+- Order data: You can use order data in message content and to build audiences.
+Order data is used in replenishment campaigns, order surveys, and order confirmation messages.
+This data can be sent two ways:

 When using order data to send confirmation messages, we recommend using the API method.